 The New Covenant (or New Testament) is the promise that God makes with humanity that He will forgive sin and restore fellowship with those whose hearts are turned toward Him.
 Jesus Christ is the mediator of the New Covenant, and His death on the cross is the basis of the promise (Luke 22:20).
 The New Covenant was predicted while the Old Covenant was still in effect—the prophets Moses, Jeremiah, and Ezekiel all allude to the New Covenant.Source: GotQuestions.Org

-Back to our discussion in Luke.
-In effect with verse 8, Jesus pointed out the shrewdness of the Pharisees – the sons of this age – who actually were unjust but had accused Him to be unrighteous.
-Then comes verses 9-13, Jesus continued on, saying:
+Now back to our discussion in Luke.
+In effect with verse 8, Jesus pointed out the shrewdness of the Pharisees – the sons of this age – who actually were unjust but had accused Him to be unrighteous, as I have mentioned earlier.
+Then comes verses 9-13, where Jesus continued on, saying:

 And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings.
 “One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.
 If then you have not been faithful in the unrighteous wealth, who will entrust to you the true riches?
 And if you have not been faithful in that which is another’s, who will give you that which is your own?
 No servant can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.”

 Albert Barnes’ Notes on the Bible has wonderfully explained the meaning of “unrighteous wealth”: